 What did I learn at the meeting?
 The first panel had representatives from all over Texas talking about what is happening in their areas.
 From El Paso to Houston to the Central Texas Area to Dallas, strategic partnerships area, and Cancer Prevention and Research Institute (CPRIT) funding is making a positive difference.
 For example, Emma Schwarz, President and Executive Director, Medical Center of the Americas in El Paso talked about how they are partnering with the biotech industry in Juarez, Mexico.
 Wayne Roberts, CEO of CPRIT, presented on the positive impacts of the institute.
-It is...
+It is amazing what funding from...
 Read more

 Algae is becoming an important organism in biotechnology for the producing multiple products and cleaning up wastewater.
 Learn about companies that focus on algae and education initiatives to help students learn how to work with micro-algae species.
 Read more